ssh-mitm/ssh-mitm/doc/user_guide/transparent.rst

 Routing configuration
 =====================

-Following configuration is needed to redirect the incomming traffic to SSH-MITM.
+Following configuration is needed to redirect the incoming traffic to SSH-MITM.

 .. code-block:: none